rackerlabs/understack/argo-workflows/sync-srv-redfish-intfs-to-nb/docs/README.md

 The process begins when a sensor detects updates to Nautobot OBM interfaces, prompting the get-obm-creds action to fetch the necessary OBM credentials.
 This step is crucial as it serves as a prerequisite for the other workflows in this folder.
 You can find examples of such dependencies in the `deps` folder.

-Following this, the sensor initiates the `synchronize-interfaces-to-nautobot` workflow.
+Following this, the sensor initiates the `sync-interfaces-to-nautobot` workflow.
 This workflow obtains Redfish information from a server and uses it to create new device interfaces in Nautobot.

 It is also worth noting that embedded/integrated interfaces are omitted for the purposes of the Undercloud project.